essential-contributions/pint/docs/book/src/basics/comments.md

 {{#include ../../../../examples/ch_3_3.pnt:one_line_comment}}
 ```

-In Pint, the idiomatic comment style starts a comment with two slashes, and the comment continues
+In Pint, the only comment style supported starts a comment with two slashes, and the comment
-until the end of the line.
-For comments that extend beyond a single line, you’ll need to include //
+continues until the end of the line.
+For comments that extend beyond a single line, you’ll need to
-on each line, like this:
+include `//` on each line, like this:

 ```pint
 {{#include ../../../../examples/ch_3_3.pnt:multi_line_comment}}